PaloAltoNetworks/pan.dev/products/sase/api/tenancy/tenancy-api.md

 [Identity and Access Management API](/sase/api/iam/post-iam-v-1-service-accounts).

 Once you have a TSG, you can create a [service account](/sase/docs/service-accounts) for it.
-When you create a service account, you get a Client ID and Client Secret. which you need in order to [get an access token](/sase/api/auth/post-auth-v-1-oauth-2-access-token).
+When you create a service account, you get a Client ID and Client Secret, which you need in order to [get an access token](/sase/api/auth/post-auth-v-1-oauth-2-access-token).
 You must also use your TSG's ID when you create an access token.